Israeli businesses decry calls to revise anti-discrimination law

 By Steven Scheer

-JERUSALEM, Dec 26 (Reuters) - Calls by far-right members of Israel's incoming government to revise anti-discrimination laws have triggered criticism from some of the country's leading businesses and prompted them to announce new policies of their own to combat discrimination.
+JERUSALEM, Dec 26 (Reuters) - Several leading Israeli businesses pledged on Monday to strengthen their internal anti-discrimination rules following remarks by hard-right members of Israel's incoming government seen as undermining gender equality and minority rights.

+The remarks, including a call to scrap the Jerusalem gay pride march and another to ease a ban on individuals who support terror or racism from running for parliament, have alarmed many Israelis and drawn a warning from the country's president.

-On Sunday, a member of the far-right Religious Zionism party - one of the parties in the new coalition - told public radio that hotels and doctors should be allowed to refuse services to people on religious grounds, provided others are available.
+On Sunday, a member of the far-right Religious Zionism party - one of the parties in Prime Minister-designate Benjamin Netanyahu's new coalition - told public radio that hotels and doctors should be allowed to refuse services to people on religious grounds, provided others are available.

-Leading hospitals and healthcare providers, apparently in response to that suggestion, then put out a video declaring: "We treat everyone."
+Leading hospitals and healthcare providers, apparently in response, put out a video declaring: "We treat everyone."

-Cyber security firm Wiz, which is valued at $6 billion, also said on Monday it would work only with companies committed to prevent such discrimination and said it would terminate its business relationships if this was violated.
+Cyber security firm Wiz, valued at $6 billion, said on Monday it would work only with companies committed to prevent such discrimination and said it would terminate its business relationships if this was violated.

 "Recent calls for revoking basic rights heard in the political arena in Israel are of grave concern to our society," Wiz said in a statement.